-If time permits, let's type in the chat any other Real-life Scenarios affecting your organization right now, if they haven't already come up?
+If time permits, let us type in the chat any other Real-life Scenarios affecting your organization right now, if they have not already come up?

 Facilitators note:

 - Choose 1 or 2 depending on time. - For the rest, "How can you pursue an answer to these questions in your organization?"